 Looker Studio

 The SE Ranking and Looker Studio integration connects SE Ranking data directly to Looker Studio, Google’s free platform for reporting and data visualization.
 This connection enables you to create dynamic, interactive, and shareable dashboards for your SEO projects.
-Instead of manually exporting CSVs, you create automated reports for all your reporting purposes, like tracking keyword performance, analyzing competitor traffic, and monitoring your domain’s health in real-time.
+Instead of manually exporting CSVs, you can create automated reports for your SEO reporting needs, like tracking keyword performance, analyzing competitor traffic, and monitoring your domain’s health in real-time.

 What is Looker Studio for SEO?